samlaf/samlaf.github.io/_drafts/2025-07-04-config-as-code.md

 > Rather than having specific builtin language constructs for these notions, the language of Nix expressions is a simple functional language for computing with sets of attributes. https://edolstra.github.io/pubs/nspfssd-lisa2004-final.pdf

 This was the theory in the original Nix paper.
-However in practice nowadays, what we see is (from this [article](https://www.haskellforall.com/2022/03/the-hard-part-of-type-checking-nix.html))
+However, in practice nowadays, what we see is (from this [article](https://www.haskellforall.com/2022/03/the-hard-part-of-type-checking-nix.html))
 ![image](https://hackmd.io/_uploads/BkRlbYzoJg.png)